illusori/space-engineers-zi-bar-charts/README.md

-show_avg | true | Should the average value of the displayed bars be shown? show_max | false | Should the max value of the displayed bars be shown? show_scale | true | Should the scale (max Y point) be displayed in the bottom border? title | chart name | Title to display for the chart. unit | varies | Unit to use for display.
+show_avg | true | Should the average value of the displayed bars be shown? show_max | false | Should the max value of the displayed bars be shown? show_scale | true | Should the scale (max Y point) be displayed in the bottom border? cur_label | cur: | Label to annotate the current value with. avg_label | avg: | Label to annotate the average value with. max_label | max: | Label to annotate the max value with. scale_label | Y: or X: | Label to annotate the scale value with. title | chart name | Title to display for the chart. unit | varies | Unit to use for display.
 (Note: Doesn't change chart scaling, just the unit label.) scaling | 1.0 | How much to scale values by for display.
 Use 1000 to turn kg into tonnes.
 Or 0.0001 to turn tonnes into kg.
 Use `unit` to set the unit label.